Frobenius subalgebra lattices in tensor categories: Formal angle

 Recall that $\alpha = \phi_X$ and $\phi$ is a quasi-pivotal structure (see Lemma \ref{lem:trfgpivotalquasi}). \end{proof} Throughout this section, it suffices to assume that $ X $ is $ \alpha $-weakly positive for some isomorphism $ \alpha $, except in the proof of Lemma~\ref{lem:AB+}, where we explicitly require that $ \alpha $ extends to a quasi-pivotal structure $ \phi $.
-Whether this extra assumption is genuinely necessary remains unclear (see Lemma~\ref{lem:NatFunctSimple}, given that $ X $ is semisimple as an object).
+Whether this extra assumption is genuinely necessary remains unclear.

 \begin{lemma} For all $ Y \in \{A, B\} $, we have $ b_Y \leq b_{A+B} $.
 But $ \tr_{\alpha}(b_{A+B}) = \tr(b_{A+B}) $.
 Thus $ \tr(b_Y) \leq \tr(b_{A+B}) $. \end{lemma}